aLiviaMs/aLiviaMs/README.md

 - 📚 Always studying for self-improvement and extra knowledge to build better codes!
 - 💬 I love studying together.
 Sends me a message so we can code together anytime and make the world a better place to encode ;)

-Skills: ANGULAR / REACT / NODEJS / NESTJS / REACT NATIVE / JS / TS / SCSS / C# / Tailwinds
+Skills: ANGULAR / REACT / NODEJS / NESTJS / REACT NATIVE / JS / TS / SCSS / C# / Tailwinds / Cypress

 - 🔭 I’m currently working on this page.